opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### How do I approve an order?
 From the E-commerce Order Approval mini-app:
-1. In the **Pending** tab, tap on the order you want to approve.
+1. In the **Pending** page, tap on the order you want to approve.
 2. Scroll down to the **For Approving Officer** section.
 3. (Optional) Enter your remarks.
 4. Tap **Approve**.

 ### How do I reject an order?
 From the E-commerce Order Approval mini-app:
-1. In the **Pending** tab, tap on the order you want to reject.
+1. In the **Pending** page, tap on the order you want to reject.
 2. Scroll down to the **For Approving Officer** section.
 3. Enter your remarks.
 4. Tap **Reject**.

-### Why do some orders have a "Cancelled" or "Expired" status in the History tab?
+### Why do some orders have a 'Cancelled' or 'Expired' status in the History page?
 Orders will have the **Cancelled** status if buyers or e-commerce stores cancelled the order.
 In this case, the e-commerce store will not process the order, even if it was previously approved.

 Orders will have the **Expired** status if it was not approved/rejected within a stipulated time.
 The time is determined by the respective e-commerce store.